fiskaltrust/middleware/queue/src/fiskaltrust.Middleware.Localization.QueueDEFAULT/README.md

 ## Naming Convention

-In this project, you may notice the use of "XX" in various class and file names.
-This "XX" serves as a placeholder representing a specific market or country code.
-When adapting the code for a particular market, replace "XX" with the appropriate market identifier.
+In this project, you may notice the use of "XX" and "DEFAULT" in various class and file names.

+When using this as the basis for a new market _both_ "XX" and "DEFAULT" should be replaced with the market country code (e.g. "IT" for Italy).

+The "DEFAULT" files include a working minimum implementation that is used in the DEFAULT Queue.
+This implementation needs to be adapted to the new market.

+The "XX" files serve as a placeholders representing a feature that might be needed in a real market but not in the DEFAULT queue.

 For example:
 - `SscdXX.cs` would be renamed to `SscdIT.cs` for the Italian market.